Step 1: Make it

 - Change the LED pattern into an animation of a pulsing light

-- Create your own sounds to scare aware creatures you don't want to catch
+- Create your own sounds to scare away creatures you don't want to catch

 - Add radio to control the lights and sound remotely